owncloud-docker/server/README.md

 ### Launch with `docker-compose`

 The installation of `docker-compose` is not covered by this instructions, please follow the [official installation instructions](https://docs.docker.com/compose/install/).
-After the installation of docker you can continue with the following commands to start the ownCloud stack.
+After the installation of `docker-compose` you can continue with the following commands to start the ownCloud stack.
 First we are defining some required environment variables, then we are downloading the required `docker-compose.yml` file.
 The `.env` and `docker-compose.yml` are expected in the current working directory, when running `docker-compose` commands:

 ```bash
 cat << EOF > .env